Offering route services

 Binding endpoint

-When you bind a route to a service instance, Cloud Foundry sends a bind request to the broker, including the route address with bind_resource.route.
+When you bind a route to a service instance, Cloud Foundry sends a bind request to the broker, including the route address, with bind_resource.route.
 A route is an address used by clients to reach apps mapped to the route.
-The broker might return route_service_url, containing a URL where Cloud Foundry proxy requests for the route.
+The broker might return route_service_url, containing a URL where Cloud Foundry proxies requests for the route.
 This URL must have an https scheme, or the Cloud Controller rejects the binding. route_service_url is optional, and not returning this field allows a broker to dynamically configure a network component already in the request path for the route, requiring no change in the Cloud Foundry router.

 Route services examples